-The Blast reports that on November 26, Dame filed documents in a New York court that revealing that him and Daniels, along with Daniels’ entertainment company have reached an agreement that they will end their claims with prejudice and the lawsuit cannot be refiled again.
+The Blast reports Dame filed documents in a New York court on November 26 revealing he and Daniels, along with Daniels’ entertainment company, had reached an agreement.
+They decided they will end their claims with prejudice and the lawsuit can’t be refiled again.

-Both parties will pay their respective legal fees and the case will be closed moving forward.
-While no further monetary details were disclosed in the legal documents, Dash seems to be okay with the outcome telling TMZ, “I’m good.
-Just happy 2 people from the culture could work things out.”
+Both parties will pay their respective legal fees and the case will be closed.
+While no further monetary details were disclosed in the legal documents, Dash seems to be fine with the outcome telling TMZ, “I’m good.
+Just happy two people from the culture could work things out.”